lavenduale/GarfieldBot/README.md

 ## Setting up for local development

+*Note:* macOS users may have to install some root certificates if they encounter an SSL error.
+See [here](https://stackoverflow.com/a/42098127) for details.

 1. Ensure Python 3.6 or newer is installed
 2. Add your OAuth Access Token as described above
 3. Install dependencies